microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

    ..  tip::
-       You can avoid delays in validation by ensuring that your implementation is consistent with this documentation and that the :ref:`validator` tests are passing.
+       You can avoid delays in validation by ensuring that your implementation is consistent with this documentation and that the :ref:`validator` tests are passing before beginning the 'go live' process.

 #. **Production Smoke Test** - Microsoft will enable you to use the production Office Online environment for
    smoke-testing.
 This should be basic testing performed by the host since the production environment is slightly